keyqq117/SC1015_Project_Data_science/README.md

 ## What did we learn from this project
 - Support Vector Regression
+- Concepts on kernels
-- Data cleaning with different headers
+- Data cleaning with different headers/datasets of different sizes

 ## References
 #### Kaggle